-Hotels in Chamonix with very high previous guest ratings include Hotel Mont Blanc (5 stars), Le Hameau Albert 1er (5 stars), Auberge du Bois Prin (5 stars), Heliopic Hotel and Spa (4 stars), Grand Hotel des Alpes (4 stars) , Chalet-Hôtel Hermitage (4 stars), Le Faucigny (3 stars), Oustalet (3 stars), Auberge du Manoir (3 stars), Hôtel de l’Arve (3 stars), Hotel le Chamonix (2 stars) and Hotel Du Louvre (2 stars).
+Hotels in or near the centre of Chamonix with very high previous guest ratings include Hotel Mont Blanc (5 stars), Le Hameau Albert 1er (5 stars), Auberge du Bois Prin (5 stars), Heliopic Hotel and Spa (4 stars), Grand Hotel des Alpes (4 stars) , Chalet-Hôtel Hermitage (4 stars), Le Faucigny (3 stars), Oustalet (3 stars), Auberge du Manoir (3 stars), Hôtel de l’Arve (3 stars), Hotel le Chamonix (2 stars) and Hotel Du Louvre (2 stars).
 There are plenty of apartments too.
 At the top end, Le Paradis 24 , Le Ginabelle, Les Balcons du Savoy and La Riviere apartment complexes regularly get high ratings.

 Hotels which regularly get high ratings from previous guests include Auberge le Montagny (3 stars), RockyPop Hotel (3 stars) and Les Campanules (2 stars).
 None of them have the luxury of the CGH Hameau de Pierre Blanche which is an apartment complex but is graded as an ApartHotel because of the services and facilities on offer.